Excerion/yugioh/_posts/2018-12-13-Rydia-format-v07.md

 The game is played in classic mode, and there is no limit on how many monsters from the Extra deck you have.
 The arrows on Link monsters are ignored.
 There are no Link monsters in the format where the arrows matter, and there never will be.

 ### Changelog for v.06
-- Added a Further details section
+- Added a custom card: Dark Squall
-- Removed duplicate cards from the card pool and reorganized them a little.
 * Added the following cards:
 	* Vanity's Emptiness
     * Black Luster Soldier - Envoy of the Beginning